 These counselor-led therapy groups and individual sessions focus on relapse prevention skills.
 Statistics prove the longer one is engaged in treatment, the more successful they are at maintaining recovery.

 Medication Assisted Treatment (MAT)

 MAT combines prescription medications with counseling in order to treat substance use disorders (primarily for alcohol, opioids, and tobacco).
 Research has demonstrated that this treatment combination can assist in achieving and maintaining recovery.
-CFR offers counseling treatment programs, and MAT prescription medication is available at our Fort Dodge Outpatient office through a partnership with UCS Healthcare.
-The Ames MAT clinic is expected to open in January 2020!
+CFR offers counseling treatment programs, and MAT prescription medication is available at our Fort Dodge and Ames Outpatient offices through a partnership with UCS Healthcare.

 Community and Family Resources offers several treatment options for adolescents with substance use disorders, as well as services for their families.
 Our Adolescent Counselors meet with the adolescent and his/her family to discuss the appropriate program intensity, treatment schedule, and expected length of treatment.
 Treatment topics include: substance abuse/mental health disorder education, emotional health, group exercises/activities, role playing, relationship building, and learning the recovery skills necessary to implement and maintain a recovery-based lifestyle.

 This program track offers 6 hours of group services per week and is 12 weeks in length.